 Despite the low weight, modular houses are strong enough to withstand natural calamities better than houses build using the conventional building materials.
 EPS panels can be used to build up to 20 storeys.

-According to Andrew Saisi, the general manager of the National Housing Corporation’s (NHC) EPS factory, the technology will lower construction cost by 30 per cent while reducing the time taken to build a house by 50 per cent.
+According to Andrew Saisi, the general manager of the National Housing Corporation’s (NHC) EPS factory, the technology will lower construction cost by 30 per cent while reducing the time taken to build a house by half.

 “Cost benefits accrued from using EPS panels include reduced costs as construction time is reduced by 50 per cent; lower transport costs and lower cost of wastage of materials since leftover panels can be recycled,” said Mr Saisi.